-The Read Data instruction sequence is shown in Figure 18.
-When BUF=1, the device is in the Buffer Read Mode.
+The Read Data instruction sequence is shown in Figure 23.
 The data output sequence will start from the Data Buffer location specified by the 16-bit Column Address and continue to the end of the Data Buffer.
 Once the last byte of data is output, the output pin will become Hi-Z state.